qbeer/alphafold/notes.md

 Also worth to mention, that the data folder should have read and write access by every user to make our life easier.
-THe permission made by the download script is not enough for docker to search the data with all the database tools.
+THe permission made by the download script is not enough for docker to search the data with all the database tools:
     * `hhsearch` failed, `JackHammer` worked (!)